7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 Yes.
 You can withdraw money from ATM machines in Mexico.
 In my experience, using local ATMs offers the most competitive exchange rate for pesos.

-In some cases, you will pay a withdrawal fee to your bank and an additional fee to the Mexican bank.
-This probably isn’t a big deal if you do it a couple of times, but it’s definitely something you wouldn’t want to do repeatedly.
-Review your bank’s policy regarding withdrawing money abroad so you don’t face any surprises when you reach Mexico.
+You may be required to pay a withdrawal fee to your bank and an additional fee to the Mexican bank in certain situations.
+This probably isn’t a big deal if you do it a couple of times, but you definitely want to avoid doing it repeatedly.

-Consider opening a bank account that doesn’t charge foreign ATM withdrawal fees, just for your trip.
-It’s a good idea to have your travel fund separate from your primary bank account anyway, just in case your card becomes compromised.
+It’s a beneficial idea to have your travel fund separate from your primary bank account anyway, just in case your card becomes compromised.

 Assuming your bank charges minimal fees, using the ATM at a local bank in Mexico is typically the cheapest way to get pesos.